-Most people don't think about their cholesterol level.
-And, the truth is, you don't need to think about it — unless it's high.
-Cholesterol is a waxy substance produced by the liver.
-It's also found in certain foods like eggs, steak, butter, and cream.
+Most people do not consider their cholesterol levels.
+And the truth is, you don’t need to think about it, unless it’s high.
+The liver produces a waxy substance called cholesterol.
+It can also be found in eggs, steak, butter, and cream, among other foods.

-Unfortunately, high cholesterol is a major risk factor for heart disease and heart attacks, but this dangerous condition usually doesn’t have any noticeable symptoms.
-The only way to know if your cholesterol level is high is to get a blood test.
+Sadly, high cholesterol is a major risk factor for heart disease and heart attacks, but this dangerous condition typically does not present with any obvious symptoms.
+A blood test is the only way to determine whether your cholesterol level is high.

-HDL cholesterol is the good kind.
-This cholesterol clears out the LDL and stops it from building up.
-You want this number to be high, over 40 mg/dL.
+HDL cholesterol is the beneficial type.
+This cholesterol eliminates the LDL and prevents its accumulation.
+This number ought to be high—more than 40 mg/dL.

-The good news about high cholesterol is that in most cases, healthy lifestyle changes can reduce and manage your cholesterol levels.
-Here are three ways you can help lower your cholesterol:
+The good news about having high cholesterol is that most of the time, making changes to a healthy lifestyle can lower and control your cholesterol levels.
+There are three strategies for lowering cholesterol:

 Your health and weight are influenced by what you eat.
 Saturated fat-rich foods and cholesterol-rich foods raise cholesterol levels.
 Reduce your cholesterol and weight by avoiding foods high in saturated fat and cholesterol, like full-fat dairy, packaged baked goods, and fried foods.
 Additionally, being overweight can raise cholesterol levels.